Cost Guide

 MistakeWhy It HurtsBetter Approach

-Choosing services based only on weight Dimensional pricing and zone distance can invalidate expected savings.
-Combine weight, dimensions, and zone in every pricing decision.
+Choosing services based only on weight Dimensional pricing and zone distance can wipe out the savings you expected.
+Combine weight, dimensions, and destination zone in every pricing decision.

-Using oversized packaging for speed of packing Bigger parcels can increase postage and damage risk.
-Standardize right-size packaging for this weight class.
+Using oversized packaging for speed of packing Bigger parcels can trigger dimensional pricing and raise damage risk on a heavy 20 lb item.
+Standardize a right-size box for each 20 lb item type.

 20 Pounds Shipping Checklist

-• Set default and fallback shipping rules for this weight class.
+• Set a default service plus a fallback rule for this weight class, one line per zone.

 Real 20 Pounds Shipment Examples